jcorporation/myMPD/README.md

 - Progressiv Web App enabled
 - Support of Media Session API

-To use all myMPD functions you should use the latest stable MPD version (0.22.x).
+To use all myMPD functions you should use the latest stable MPD version.

 ## Contribution